nuejs/nue/packages/www/index.md

 # The UNIX of the Web
-Nue takes modern HTML, CSS, and JavaScript to their absolute peak [cta-buttons]
+Nue takes modern HTML, CSS, and JavaScript to their absolute peak.
+What used to be 500MB is now 1MB

+[cta-buttons]

 [console]
-Nue introduces a new performance tier
+Nue is minuscule and fast

 ## The entire ecosystem in 1MB
 Full backend/frontend infrastructure designed the UNIX way

 [nue-stack]
-The tools do one thing and do it well
+What used to be 500MB is now 1MB

 ## Rapid application assembly
 Move fast by focusing solely on content and structure

 [nue-assembly]
-Let your concerns do one thing and do it well
+Build a scaleable architecture